nklapste/PY-UNO/README.md

 **Up Arrow Key:**  confirms and plays the selected card or target

+After a game of Uno is done the player can re-hit the up arrow key to restart to a new game of Uno.

 **Window Exit Button:** varies from each operating system but clicking on your operating window close button will exit the current instance of PY-UNO.